Nahum Zobin

 Geometry: Convex geometry and Coxeter groups

-Algebra: Polynomial automorphisms of affine spaces
+Algebra: Polynomial automorphisms of affine spaces, Newton Polyhedra

 CV, list of publications, etc. cvfmt.pdf